MetaMask/metamask-docs/docs/guide/mobile-best-practices.md

 ## The Provider (window.ethereum)

-::: danger Breaking Provider Changes
+::: tip Recent Breaking Provider Changes
-We are in the process of shipping changes that will break some Ethereum web applications.
-These changes have already shipped for the MetaMask browser extension, and may ship for MetaMask Mobile at any time.
-Please read our [Migration Guide](./provider-migration.html) for more details.

-Action is required for Ethereum application developers only.
-MetaMask users do not need to do anything.
+If you are an Ethereum application developer and are looking for information about our January 2021 provider API changes, please see our [Migration Guide](./guide/provider-migration.html) for more details.
 :::

-The [provider API](./ethereum-provider.html) is the same for both MetaMask Mobile and the desktop extension.
+The [provider API](./guide/ethereum-provider.html) is the same for both MetaMask Mobile and the desktop extension.
 However, the providers become available (i.e., are injected into the page) at different points in the page lifecycle.

 ### Provider Availability